 or for team-building activities with adults.

-To enquire about sculpture workshops with Ross or the building of
+To enquire about sculpture or print-making workshops with Ross or to commission the building of

 eye-catching sand sculptures for your corporate or other special event